Tuesday, 16 February 2016

 Deaths Cambridge 1863

-21.3a Jeremiah Thring (c1784-1861)
+21.3b Jeremiah Thring (c1784-1861)

 Jeremiah is not in our family tree, but is included here because he employed, housed and possibly had a relationship with Mary Ann Rivett (see above).
-For a time Mary Ann Rivett's niece Mary Boardman b1839 and possibly nephew GGF Henry Boardman b1841 lived in Jeremiah’s house.
+For a time Mary Ann Rivett's niece Mary Boardman b1839 and nephew GGF Henry Boardman b1841 lived in Jeremiah’s house.

 According to the 1851 census record Jeremiah was born in 1792 at All Saints Parish, Cambridge.
 A birth year of 1792 fits in with his given age of 69 at the time he died in 1861.
 However, other Cambridge records indicate his birth year was more likely c1784, making him about the same age as his wife.
 For an unknown reason, Jeremiah seems to have understated his age in later life.